Finding the right mattress can overwhelm you with brand advertisements, multiple choices, and competition in the US market.

 Recommendation

-- Medium-firm foam or hybrid mattresses are comfortable and can help with back pain.
+Medium-firm foam or hybrid mattresses are comfortable and can help with back pain.
 They also make your sleep better and are durable.
-Companies rate how soft or firm their mattresses are on a scale of 1 to 10, with 1 being super soft and 10 being really firm.
+Mattress companies rate how soft or firm their mattresses are on an industrial mattress firmness scale ranging from 1 to 10 (1 being on the softer side and 10 being on the firmer side).